sofsscosta/HOORT/README.md

 HOORT exists to help you manage your crops.
 Allows you to draw your land and to decide where to plant what veggie or fruit.
 You get access to a calendar with a prediction of when you'll harvest what you have sown.

+No XCode to checkout the project?
+No problem!
+Click [here](https://www.linkedin.com/posts/sofia-costa-frontend-developer_reactnative-bootcamp-skylabcodersacademy-activity-6651824206730321920-Rkaz) to see a video demo!

 <!-- ![gif](https://media.giphy.com/media/l3vRiyQT1lPzaNsQ0/giphy.gif) -->

 <!-- ![gif](https://media.giphy.com/media/WPtzVOKMymmZrJv8fO/giphy.gif) -->